quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 To accommodate such environments in CDDL, {{Appendix E of CDDL}} recommends defining new CDDL types for int64 and uint64 that limit their values to the restricted 64-bit integer range.
-While this can be sensible and workable for most use cases, some protocols (e.g., QUIC, HTTP/3), might use the full uint64 range and would therefore need a qlog serialization format to support it.
-In these situations, it should be allowed to also use the string-based representation of uint64 values alongside the numerical representation.
+This can be problematic, as some protocols (e.g., QUIC, HTTP/3), might use the full int64/uint64 range and we therefore need a qlog serialization format to support it.
+One solution to this is to allow a string-based representation of 64-bit integers in addition to the numerical, but range-limited representation.

-Concretely, when using I-JSON, the following definition of uint64 should override the original and parsers should take into account that a uint64 field can be either a number or string.
+As such, when using I-JSON in these situations, the following CDDL definition of uint64 should override the original and parsers should take into account that a uint64 field can either be a number or string.

 ~~~
 uint64 = text /